Przemoosz/UniversityASP.NET/README.md

 ```
 Your app is now running, on PowerShell window, you should have displayed URL
 ## Create Admin User
-To create an admin user, with permission to access "Admin Page", firt make sure you updated database (more in Installation section)
+To create an admin user, with permission to access "Admin Page", first make sure you updated database (more in Installation section)

 In Program.cs go to line 64 and in if statement change "false" to "true".
-YOur code shoul looks like this:
+Your code should looks like this:
 ```csharp
 // Set this value to true to initialize admin user and Admin/User Roles if (true)